toad99/homingPigeon/README.md

 # homingPigeon
-Whatsapp like application with RSA encrypted communication
+Back end of a Whats'App like application with RSA encrypted communication